redis/redis-py/README.rst

 performance increase is most noticeable when retrieving many pieces of data, such as from LRANGE or SMEMBERS operations.

-Hiredis is available on PyPI, and can be installed via pip or easy_install just like redis-py.
+Hiredis is available on PyPI, and can be installed via pip just like redis-py.

 .. code-block:: bash